Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

-In order to avoid a combinatorial burden, we generalize the concept of positive definite independent kernel only to those kernels that satisfies a multivariable symmetry relation similar to the $2-$symmetry hypothesis in \cite{guella2023}.
-We say that a kernel $\mathfrak{I}: \mathds{X}_{n} \times \mathds{X}_{n}\to \mathbb{R}$ is $n-$symmetric if
+To avoid a combinatorial burden, we restrict our generalization to kernels that satisfy a multivariable symmetry relation analogous to the $2$-symmetry hypothesis in \cite{guella2023}.
+We say that a kernel $\mathfrak{I}: \mathds{X}_{n} \times \mathds{X}_{n}\to \mathbb{R}$ is $n$-symmetric if we can freely interchange elements between the two variables, that is,